NREL/EnergyPlus/design/FY2018/NFP_GHE_Load_Aggregation.md

 In all cases, the dynamic method outperforms the static method.
 Based on the above results, implementation of the dynamic method is proposed.
 The specific parameters for the dynamic method have yet to be determined.
 However, in any case, these are three integer-valued parameters which can be altered easily after implementation.

 Further description of how the parameters are being chosen is given in the draft paper related to this work.
 Contact me if you are interested and I can provide a working copy of the paper.

+Update: this paper has been accepted for publication, and can be found [here.](https://www.dropbox.com/s/15n6xp43ai6dt94/Main_Document_Final_Submission.docx?dl=0)

 ## I/O Reference Documentation